 Where command is unified in a combined CEO/chair, decision making can be streamlined, particularly in turbulent times or during a crisis.
 A single leader can speak with clear and unambiguous authority, making it easier to set objectives.
-Dividing these roles may create tensions within the decision-making process and in establishing accountability for those decisions, particularly if the separate functions of the positions are not well articulated.
-This lack of clarity can become a distraction both for management and the board, and may make it difficult for the CEO and chair to establish a workable division of authority, particularly if there is an absence of personal chemistry between the CEO and chair.
+Dividing these roles may create tensions within the decision-making process and in establishing accountability for those decidrinkerbiddle.com). sions, particularly if the separate functions of the positions are not well articulated.
+This lack of clarity can become a distraction both for management and the board, and may make it difficult for the CEO and chair to establish a workable division of authority, particularly if there is an absence of personal chemisthe boardroom, and consequently may seek to avoid fully engaged discussions when such issues arise.
+Unless a strong board culture exists, in this situation good governance can suffer.